Young persons under 18

 So, when selecting new Explorers, the ‘of age’ list comprises young people who are on the Waiting List who are already 14.

-3c.
+2c.
 Selection criteria

 As a guide, wherever there is choice available, we will allocate young people living in Pangbourne, Tidmarsh, Whitchurch, and further west to Sections meeting in Pangbourne.
 And young people living in Purley, Tilehurst, and further east to Sections meeting in Purley.
-However, we will allocate to the other location in order to fill the intake and thus offer places to as many young people as possible.
+However, we will allocate to the other location in order to fill the available spaces and thus offer places to as many young people as possible.

 Where there are more young people ‘of age’ on the list than there are spaces we will allocate using this prioritisation: